Coinbase

 Limitation discovered: Tried to transfer BTC to hardware wallet, not possible.
 All crypto must stay on IG's platform.
 This is a dealbreaker for users wanting self-custody.

 Multi-asset test: Sold £200 of crypto and immediately bought FTSE 100 ETF shares in the same session.
-Seamless if you're already an IG user.
+Painless if you're already an IG user.

-If you're an existing IG share dealing or spread betting customer, adding crypto takes about 2 minutes:
+Existing IG share dealing or spread betting customers can add crypto in about 2 minutes:

 We opened our Bitpanda account in October 2025 and have executed 12 trades totalling £2,400.
 Here's what we found: